 Image credit: London Pictures

-The Africa APPG, established in 2003 by Sir Hugh Bayley and Lord Lea of Crondall, is one of the most active All Party Groups in Parliament, with 195 Members from both Houses and across all Parties.
+The Africa APPG, established in 2003 by Sir Hugh Bayley and Lord Lea of Crondall, is one of the largest and most active All Party Groups in Parliament, with 195 Members from both Houses and across all Parties.
 The Group is chaired by Chi Onwurah MP and Lord Chidgey as the co-Chair from the Lords and focuses on structural issues that affect the continent as a whole, across a range of policy areas including approach to foreign affairs, economics, trade, business, industrialisation and politics.

 The APPG’s activities include briefings and meetings with leading figures working on African issues, research inquiries and policy reports and arranging delegations of members to African countires.
 The APPG also publishes a regular Westminster bulletin 'Africa in Parliament' and works as part of the informal coaliton of International Development APPGs.

 Disclaimer: This is not an official website of the House of Commons of the House of Lords.
 It has not been approved by either House or its committees.
 All-Party Parliamentary Groups are informal groups of Members of both Houses with a common interest in particular issues.
 The views expressed in these webpages are those of the group.